The suggestions in this fact sheet are appropriate for children ages 2 to 12.

 Share your faith and beliefs in ways your child can understand.
 The idea of a loved one going to heaven can bring comfort to those whose beliefs include an afterlife.
 Keep in mind, though, that a child who does not understand that death is permanent may believe that he or she can visit the loved one in heaven.
 You would want to make it clear that this is not possible.

-Hug your child often.
 A grieving child may need more physical comforting than usual.
+Hug your child more often.

 Ease your child’s fears.
 When a loved one dies, a young child may worry that other people he or she loves will also die.
 Or, your child may worry that he or she caused the loved one’s death in some way.
 Pay close attention to your child so that you can help ease his or her fears.